abhishekbalam/paste_keeplinkin/about.md

-# Paste
+# Paste.Keeplink.In

-Sharing code is a good thing, and it should be _really_ easy to do it.
+Paste is a simple to use and easy to access code/text and sharing tool made for the community.
-A lot of times, I want to show you something I'm seeing - and that's where we use pastebins.

-Haste is the prettiest, easiest to use pastebin ever made.

 ## Basic Usage